crosscompute/crosscompute-docs/selected-recipes-in-python.rst

 Write configuration file
 ------------------------
-In the simplest case, you have a command-line script and you want to capture its standard output.
+You have a command-line script that you want to turn into a web application.
 Here is an example of such a script.

 .. literalinclude:: examples/python/divide-floats/run.py
    :language: python